Felly Bull

 1. Melt half of the unsalted butter in a skillet pan over a medium or medium to low heat.
 Then, add the diced onions and season with salt and freshly ground black pepper.
 Cook slowly until the onions turn translucent (approx. 5 minutes).
 Remember to stir occasionally so as not to burn the onions.
 Remove them from the pan and set aside.

-2. Season the thinly-sliced ribeye steak with salt and freshly ground black pepper.
+2. Season the steak with salt and freshly ground black pepper.
 Add the other half of the unsalted butter to the pan and add steak slices to the pan once the butter melts.
 Keep the heat to medium and cook for 2 to 4 minutes.
 Remember to keep stirring occasionally and avoid overcooking the meat.
 Heat the grill to high.

-3. Return the onions to the pan and stir with the steak.
+3. Return the onions to the pan and stir them in with the steak.
 Divide the steak and onion mixture into 2 long piles (approx. the length of the sub rolls) on each side of the pan.
 Place 2 cheese slices on top of each steak and onion pile and let them melt (approx. 1 to 2 minutes).

-Serving Suggestions
+Serving suggestions

 • Chunky oven chips in a small serving bowl.